A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Numerical Results

-The states are indoor temperature, indoor wall temperature, external wall temperature and the supply air temperature.
-The control input is the valve position in the air handling unit, where the heat transfer between the air and the hot water flowing in the heating coil results in the bilinear term in the system dynamics.
-The disturbances $w$ are respectively the solar radiation and the outdoor temperature.
-In building control, a common practice is to apply certainty equivalence control, which uses weather forecast in the MPC formulation.
-Meanwhile, the building evolves under the actual weather condition that is similar but not identical to the weather forecast.
-The following result is generated while respecting this fact, we ran 100 Monte-Carlo test with recorded weather from \href{tomorrow.io}{tomorrow.io} in winter ( Figure.\ref{fig:building}(a) (b) plot one sampled weather condition).
-The weather forecast used in the MPC problem is the recorded weather perturbed by zero-mean random noise, while the simulation uses the recorded weather.
-The prediction horizon is set to 10 with an objective of minimizing energy consumption, whose loss function is
+Using this approach, 100 Monte-Carlo tests were conducted with recorded weather from \href{tomorrow.io}{tomorrow.io}~\cite{tomorrow} in winter (Fig.\ref{fig:building}(a)-(b) plot one sampled weather condition).
+The weather forecast used in the MPC problem is the recorded weather perturbed by zero-mean random noise, while the simulation uses the recorded weather (i.e., the weather forecast curves in Figure~\ref{fig:building}~(a)-(b)).
+The prediction horizon is set to 8 with an objective of minimizing energy consumption, whose loss function is

-The indoor temperature is bounded within $[22,24]^\circ C$ to ensure the occupant comfort.
-The control input (i.e. fractional valve position) is bounded within $[0,1]$. \begin{remark} It is possible to define an objective as $\ell_k(x_k,u_k) = |u_k|$.
-The resulting local problem can be reformulated as a linear program, and thus also a parametric QP.
+To ensure occupant comfort, the indoor temperature is bounded within $[22,24]^\circ C$.
+The control input (i.e., fractional valve position) is bounded within $[0,1]$. \begin{remark} It is possible to define an objective as $\ell_k(x_k,u_k) = |u_k|$.
+The resulting local problem can be reformulated as a linear program and, thus, also an mpQP.
 We use a quadratic loss function here to avoid unnecessary confusion. \end{remark}

-To show the efficiency of the proposed algorithm, the proposed algorithm is not parallelized.
-The comparison of maximal and mean solution time on different convergence tolerance are summarized in Table.~\ref{tab:benchmark}/footnote{Different tolerance uses the same set of sampled weather to ensure a consistent comparison.}.
-The maximal solution time mainly occur at the first step of each Monte-Carlo run, where good initialization are not available yet (i.e. cold-start), the proposed algorithm uses on average $20\%$ of maximal solution time in ACADOS, and thus shows significantly better performance.
-The mean solution reflects the averaged performance with good initial solution guess (i.e. warm-start), where the mean solution time of the proposed algorithm only costs on average $65\%$ of the solution time given by ACADOS under different convergence tolerance.